 La Graciosa’s other famous beach is Playa de la Conchas.
 It’s at the other end of the island, so you either have to walk a long way or pay for a 4WD ride.

-This is a very large beach with golden sand and small sand dunes.
+This beach is very large, with golden sand and small sand dunes.

 But the best part is the view of Isla de Montana Clara, yet another small island.